holgern/vaultconfig/README.md

 - **powershell** - PowerShell

 The shell type is auto-detected from your environment if not specified.

+**Dry-Run Mode:** Use `--dry-run` to preview the environment variables in a readable table format.
+The output includes:

+- A formatted table showing all variables and their values
+- Shell-specific copyable commands that you can paste directly into your terminal
+- Helpful tips and notes

+This is useful for verifying what will be exported before actually using it, and provides ready-to-copy commands for manual setup.

 #### Run Command with Config